richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The trustees that govern the Trust are selected from the IETF community as described in {{RFC8715}}.

+# IETF Administration LLC (IETF LLC)

+The IETF Administration Limited Liability Corporation provides the corporate legal home for the IETF, the IAB, and the IRTF.
+(The IETF Trust is a separate legal entity.)

+The IETF LLC is rseponsible for supporting the ongoing operations of the IETF, managing its finances and budget, and raising money.
+It regularly reports to the community.
+The LLC is the legal entity who signs contracts, including the Secretariat, meeting hotels, tools development contractors, and so on.
+The LLC also responds to legal requests; these are often subpoenas in patent suits.

+Selection of the LLC Board of Directors is defined in {{RFC8713}}.

+The IETF Executive Director handles the daily tasks and management, and they are overseen by the LLC Board of Directors.

+{{RFC8712, Section 6}} describes the legal relationship between the LLC and ISOC.

 ##  Internet Society (ISOC)

-The Internet Society (ISOC) is an international organization concerned with the growth and evolution of the worldwide Internet and with the social, political, and technical issues that arise from its use.
-The ISOC is an organization with individual and organizational members.
-The ISOC is managed by a Board of Trustees elected by the worldwide individual membership.

-Internet standardization is an organized activity of the ISOC, with the Board of Trustees being responsible for ratifying the procedures and rules of the Internet standards process {{IETFPROCS}}.
+ISOC plays a small role in the standards process.
+It appoints the nominations committee chair, confirms IAB candidates, and acts as the last resort in appeals process.

 The way in which the members of the ISOC Board of Trustees are selected, and other matters concerning the operation of the Internet